vrsp05/STEM-Camp-RC-Car/docs/programming/programming_instructions.md

 ### 2. Video & Camera Issues

 * **Camera Not Working (Blank Screen):** If the dashboard loads but you have no video, first verify that the tiny OV2640 camera ribbon is snapped completely into its connector.
 Second, ensure there is absolutely no MicroSD card inserted into the board.
 * **Hardware Warning (The "Blind Car"):** Sometimes, cheap or low-quality ESP32-CAM boards will connect and drive perfectly, but the video will just refuse to show up no matter what you do.
-To prevent this, we highly recommend buying your ESP32-CAM boards from trusted, high-quality manufacturers!
+To prevent this, we highly recommend buying your ESP32-CAM boards from trusted, high-quality manufacturers.

 ### 3. Wi-Fi & Driving Connection (Phone to Car)